A Simple Model for Understanding Susan’s Captain of the Ship Analogy

-Five Ways Parents Can Regain Their Role as The North Star in Their Child’s Life
+Five Ways Parents Can Regain Their Role as the Captain of the Ship in Their Child’s Life

 Children need parents they can lean on through the ups and downs of their lives.
-Just like the North Star that provides a traveler with a reliable point of reference, parents are meant to function as their child’s best source of support, comfort and direction.
+Just like the ship Captain who is able to handle rough and stormy seas, parents are meant to function as their child’s best source of support, comfort and direction by confidently steering the ship.
 When a child senses that their parent’s ability to be calm and confident is inconsistent or unsteady, they begin looking to their friends for connection and direction.
-Read on to discover some of the ways you may unintentionally be giving up your position as the North Star in your child’s life, and how to reclaim it, giving your child the greatest gift: a parent they can truly lean on through thick and thin.
+Read on to discover some of the ways you may unintentionally be giving up your position as the Captain of the ship your child’s life, and how to reclaim it, giving your child the greatest gift: a parent they can truly lean on through thick and thin.

 Whether it’s ignoring you when you call them to dinner, refusing to turn off the TV when you ask, or kicking the back of your seat as you drive them to soccer practice, our children and teens can get us stirred up faster than almost anyone else.
 The problem, however, isn’t that our kids do annoying things that set us off.
 It’s the meaning we assign to their behavior that cause us to lose our cool.
-When we learn to manage our own reactions, we give our kids what they most need from us: Parents who reliably hold the position as the North Star in their lives
+When we learn to manage our own reactions, we give our kids what they most need from us: Parents who reliably hold the position as the Captain of the ship in their lives.